prabhleenkaur1007/web-deveopement/README.md

 # Front-End
-this contains how much frontend i know till now
+this contains how much WEB-DEV i know till now